 Criminal Defense Lawyer in Michigan

 Stephanie Achenbach is a criminal trial and appellate attorney with extensive state and federal litigation experience.
-She has been practicing for nearly 20 years.
-Stephanie has successfully tried hundreds of cases and drafted over 50 appellate briefs.
+Practicing for nearly 20 years, Stephanie has successfully tried hundreds of cases and drafted over 50 appellate briefs.
 Her appellate achievements also include an appeal from 2010 that resulted in a published Michigan Court of Appeals opinion.

 Stephanie began her legal career at a large firm and then returned to the Michigan Attorney General’s office, where she clerked throughout law school.
 During her tenure as an Assistant Attorney General for the State of Michigan, Stephanie practiced in both the Criminal and Labor Bureaus as a trial litigator and appellate attorney.